aws-samples/amazon-ec2-image-builder-samples/Components/Linux/chef-recipe-execution-linux/README.md

 # Chef Client Execution on Linux

 This is a sample component that demonstrates how to download and execute a Chef recipe against a Linux server.
 This sample will install Chef using the Chef Software Install script.
-For more information about the installation script, review the [documentation](https://docs.chef.io/packages/#chef-software-install-script).
+For more information about the installation script, review the Chef [documentation](https://docs.chef.io/packages/#chef-software-install-script).

 ## Walkthrough